Zoos are licensed by the District Council under the Zoo Licensing Act 1981.

 We work in close partnership with the Department for the Environment, Food and Rural Affairs (DEFRA) on all aspects of zoo licensing.

 The licensing of zoos is a specialist and complex field and the regulations are complex.
-If you are thinking of setting up a zoo, it is recommended that you contact a specialist officer first for advice and guidance on the details.
+If you are thinking of setting up a zoo, it is recommended that you contact a specialist officer first for advice and guidance.

-We must consult the police, fire authority, governing body of any national institute concerned with zoos, adjoining local authority if the zoo overlaps the area of that authority and any person wishing to object on grounds of alleged injurious effect on the health or safety of persons living in the area.
+We must consult the police, fire authority, governing body of any national institute concerned with zoos, adjoining local authority if the zoo overlaps the area of that authority and any person who may wish to object on grounds of alleged injurious effect on the health or safety of persons living in the area.

 We must arrange an inspection by a consultant inspector from the list of suitable inspectors nominated by the Secretary of State.